-During the period South-East Asia had revenue growth of 7% to A\$33.8 million (FY16: A\$31.6 million) and a corresponding 7% increase in gross profit to A\$8.1 million (FY16: A\$7.5 million).
-On a CER basis the underlying revenue growth was 11%.
-The continued growth in revenue and profitability has been driven by the group's localisation plan which ensures that merchandising, pricing, payment and shipping solutions are all tailored to the needs of local consumers.
+During the period South-East Asia saw gross profit grow 10% to A\$8.9 million (FY17: A\$8.1 million) as margin improvement was prioritised over revenue growth.
+Gross Margin increased by 290 bps to 26.7% following a revised pricing policy, while revenue remained flat at A\$33.4 million (FY17: A\$33.8 million).
+The continued growth in profitability has been driven by the group's localisation plan which ensures that merchandising, pricing, payment and shipping solutions are all tailored to the needs of local consumers.

-Here the strategy has been to grow the active customer base, so acquisition marketing is a priority, to build gross profitability and then leverage this increasing scale to use resources more efficiently and achieve lower shipping rates.
-With a more profitable local model now established and first mover advantage South-East Asia is an important element of the group's long- term profitable growth.
+In this region the strategy has been to grow the active customer base, so acquisition marketing is a priority to build gross profitability and leverage this increasing scale by using resources more efficiently and achieving lower shipping rates.
+With a more profitable local model now established and an enviable position within the South-East Asian e-commerce market, the region is an important element of the group's long-term profitable growth.